 Dacquoise is a cheffy-sounding type of pastry made by folding almond or hazelnut powder into perfectly beaten meringue.
 It is a meringue which changed its mind at the last moment and decided to be a sponge.

 When I first tasted it, I had a purely Proustian moment: what when?
 The taste, the texture?
 With a superhuman recall I remembered that my grandmother used to make such a torte, filled with almond buttercream.

-Curiously enough, my Gran called it ‘Provençal torte’.
+Curiously enough, my Grandma called it ‘Provençal torte’.
 Now dacquoise claims its name from the city of Dax in south-western France, which is not a million miles away from Provence but isn’t exactly THERE.
-And Granny was an educated, sophisticated lady so I wouldn’t want to call her geography into question.
+And Granny was an educated, sophisticated lady so I wouldn’t want to call her knowledge of geography into question.

-I think you can very well dollop the dacquoise batter with a spoon, but considering it’s a French thing, closely related to macarons (those MUST be piped), I would feel irreverent ladling it nonchalantly with a tablespoon.
+I think you can very well dollop the dacquoise batter with a spoon, but considering it’s a French confection, closely related to macarons (those MUST be piped), I would feel irreverent ladling it nonchalantly with a tablespoon.
 Noblesse oblige, you see.